mlinnen/Cover_FullExamples/examples/MQTTDoubleGarage/readme.md

 Once the broker and the audit are running you can go ahead and download the example code to the arduino and let it run.

-Closing the up or down switches will change the state of the garage door and it will be published on the MQTT broker.
-You can use the batch files located in test/MQTT folder to simulate various MQTT messages (like commands to close the garage door).
+Closing the up or down switches will change the state of either garage door and it will be published onto the MQTT broker.
+You can use the batch files located in test/MQTT folder to simulate various MQTT messages (like commands to close either of the garage doors).